-Scottish Human Rights Commission (This link will take you away from our website) : Taking a human rights based approach is about using international human rights standards to ensure that people’s human rights are put at the very centre of policies and practice.
+The Scottish Human Rights Commission (this link will take you away from our website) takes a human rights based approach, promoting international human rights standards to ensure that people’s human rights are put at the very centre of policy and practice.

 A human rights based approach empowers people to know and claim their rights.
 It increases the ability of organisations, public bodies and businesses to fulfil their human rights obligations.
 It also creates solid accountability so people can seek remedies when their rights are violated.
 The PANEL principles are one way of breaking down what a human rights based approach means in practice.